pfremm/grunt-xcodeproject/README.md

 # grunt-xcodeproject

 > This grunt plugin uses xcode npm module to edit xcode project files.
+The current scope allows you to add a framework to a xcode project file.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`